bludit/documentation-english/themes/helper-for-themes/index.md

 ```

 ## Favicon
-This method generate the head tag for the favicon, in this example the favicon is on the root of the theme `/bludit/themes/{THEME_NAME}/favicon.png`.
+This method generates the head tag for the favicon, in this example the favicon is on the root of the theme `/bludit/themes/{THEME_NAME}/favicon.png`.

 <pre><code data-language="php"><?php
 	echo Theme::favicon('favicon.png');